garrandall/popular-music-data/tracks/time-of-our-lives-pitbull-ne-yo.md

 Hand me a good time before my time is up
 Hey, let's get it now

-Ooh I want the time of my life
+Oh I want the time of my life
 Mr. Worldwide!
 Oh baby
-Ooh give me the time of my life
+Oh give me the time of my life
 Ne-Yo, let's get it!
 Let's get it now